Take control of your time with these simple Slack tips

 Set new teammates up for success with a detailed welcome message

-With Workflow Builder, you can automatically share that information with teammates the minute that they join a project channel by creating automated welcome messages.
-Your welcome message can include kick-off docs, roles and responsibilities, and instructions for how to make requests (more on that below).
+With Workflow Builder, you can automatically share that information with teammates the minute they join a project channel by creating automated welcome messages.
+Your welcome message can include kickoff docs, roles and responsibilities, and instructions for how to make requests (more on that below).

 Let Slack handle your busywork